chadwcarlson/metabase/README.md

 ## Getting started

 This template contains all of the files needed to deploy on Platform.sh, but you have a few options for doing so.
+Whichever method you choose, be sure to make note of all of the information included in this README, as it will be a great deal of help once your project has been deployed.

+### Deploying

-### Quick deploy
+#### Quick method

 The quickest method to deploy Metabase on Platform.sh is by clicking the button below.
 This will automatically create a new project and initialize the repository for you.
 If you do not already have a Platform.sh account, you will be asked to fill out some basic information, after which you will be given a 30-day free trial to experiment with our platform.